AdaptivMCP/AdaptivMCP/docs/assistant/CONTROLLER_PROMPT_V1.md

 New assistants should run this sequence on their first tool call of a session (and after any context reset) instead of guessing configuration or schemas:

 1. `get_server_config`
-   - Learn `write_allowed`, default repo/branch, and HTTP limits.
+   - Learn `write_allowed`, default repo/branch, and HTTP/concurrency limits configured for this deployment.
+These are external environment constraints; the controller contract does not add extra per-task budgets beyond what the model provider and GitHub enforce.
 2. `controller_contract` with `compact=true`
    - Refresh expectations for the assistant, controller prompt, and server.
 3. `list_all_actions` with `include_parameters=true`